nextflow-io/website/src/content/podcast/2024/ep46_nextflow_vs_wdl.md

 ### Introduction to WDL

 WDL, or Workflow Description Language, was developed at the Broad Institute starting around 2014.
 This language emerged during a period when existing workflow solutions were struggling to scale with increasing data volumes and the need for greater reproducibility.
 The Broad Institute, a nonprofit research institution in Cambridge, MA, needed a more effective software stack for its genome analysis pipeline, which was moving to the cloud.
-Several workflow management tools were considered, including Queue (integrated with the GATK), Firehose, and Zamboni.
-The CWL (Common Workflow Language) which was emerging at the time was also reviewed but deemed too machine-oriented.
 This led to the development of WDL as a user-friendly, cloud-native DSL (domain-specific language) designed for high reproducibility.
-Today, WDL is an open-source project supported by two main engines: [Cromwell](https://github.com/broadinstitute/cromwell) (focused on high-scale execution) and [MiniWDL](https://github.com/mlin/miniwdl) (geared towards prototyping).
+Today, WDL is an open-source project supported by two main engines: Cromwell (focused on high-scale execution) and MiniWDL (geared towards prototyping).

 ### WDL Development History